 But you can make clichés work for you instead of against you.

-I’m working on a novel right now that has a “director of security” type position and a “second in command” guy.
+I had a WIP with a “director of security” type position and a “second in command” guy.
 It’s a cliché that both these roles are often filled by a character who’s up to no good.
 The guy in charge of your security is secretly working against you.
 Your second in command is trying to do you in and take over.
 No matter what the genre, this role is frequently where the bad guy hides.

 Obviously I didn’t want to make either of these guys a bad guy.
 Readers would see that coming.
 However, knowing that readers are going to expect them to be bad lets me play with those expectations.
 I can twist the cliché, have my guys behave in ways that could easily be interpreted as helpful or hurtful and let the reader think the wrong thing.
 I can play into those expectations and then yank the rug out from under readers later when they realize those actions weren’t the actions of a villain.

 You can also take something known and twist it.
 Years ago I read a book called Villains By Necessity by Eve Forward.
 Forward took the tried-and-true “good vs evil” cliché and turned it on its head.
 The good guys have won, evil is gone, but it hasn’t turned out exactly as all the fairytales said it would.
 The world is unbalanced now, and that’s causing troubles.
 A group realizes that the world needs a little evil, and to save it, they have to turn into bad guys.
 The “villains” have to save the world.
 What a great twist!

 The Shifter developed this way as well.
 I was playing with various fantasy clichés, trying to do something new.
 I ended up focusing on healing, and realized that you never saw it used for evil.
 There were rarely any consequences to it.
 What if healing could be bad?
 What if it could be harmful?
 And thus a book was born.